krystianbajno/uplink/README.md

 # UPLINK
 ![UPLINK](https://raw.githubusercontent.com/krystianbajno/krystianbajno/main/img/uplink.png)

 **UPLINK** is a Rust-based tool for file transfer and remote management.
 It uses AES-GCM and Envelope Encryption over WebSockets.
-UPLINK supports command execution, file transfers, and system management via command-line and web interfaces.
+UPLINK supports command execution, file transfers, and system management via command-line and web interface.
 Both server and client can issue commands to each other.

 When one of the peers sends a command in envelope encryption mode:
 1. Alice establishes an AES-GCM channel with Bob using pre-shared passphrase (key derived using HKDF).
 AES-GCM is a means of Alice authentication and channel encryption.